 Customers can see the reviews are not moderated so they trust them, unlike simply cutting and pasting a few glowing testimonials.
 FeeFo’s fees start from £99 per month.

 “Our clients send us data about their customer transactions and we approach them to give us feedback,” explains Matt Eames, sales director at FeeFo.

-Customers are only asked two questions which encourages a high response rate — typically 18 per cent.
+Customers are only asked two questions which encourages a high response rate — typically 18%.
 “The idea behind the simple feedback process is to get as broad a spectrum of responders as possible,” explains Eames.
 “Otherwise, you only tend to get people with polar views responding — either those that are delighted or those that have something to complain about.”

 Secondly, these services only feature real customers.
 “Bogus reviews are a problem on open sites like TripAdvisor, where anyone can comment,” says Eames.

 One thing’s for sure, more and more companies are waking up to the selling power of reviews.
 Merchants on eBay and Amazon and the travel sector have been driven by customer feedback for years.
 Now other sectors are embracing reviews including the motor trade, estate agents and the fashion industry as well as local services such as hairdressers and plumbers.

 “If you are a consumer looking to buy something online, then more often than not you’re going to look for a review,” stresses Eames.
 “If you can’t find one, chances are you’ll go elsewhere.”